SESYNC-ci/advanced-git-lesson/docs/_slides/pullrequest.md

 If you haven't already, clone the repo locally, either with the command line or using the "New Project" dialog in RStudio.

+As before, make sure you `cd` to the right directory before cloning so you don't get nested repos!
+{:.notes}

 ~~~bash
 git clone https://github.com/(owner name)/(repo name).git
 ~~~